 What led you into design?

 Design has always been part of my life.
 I’ve always liked making things.
-When I was young, I remember how my father fixed electronics.
-For me, it looked like a miracle.
-I watched it with interest and tried to do something myself.
-It seems like an obsession.
-I have always tried to find answers to how it works, why, and for what.
-Then, I spent all my evenings unwinding with magazines and books on tech.
+When I was young, I remember watching my father fix electronics.
+To me, it looked like a miracle.
+I watched with curiosity and tried to make things myself.
+It felt almost like an obsession.
+I was always trying to understand how things work, why they work, and what they are made for.
+I spent many evenings reading magazines and books about technology.

-As a teenager, I learned programming and something new after school.
-I understood a no-brainer rule.
-If you are creating something new, how it works is very important.
-But no less important is how it looks.
-I became more interested in product design, such as creating an interface.
+As a teenager, I learned programming and constantly tried to learn something new after school.
+I quickly understood a simple rule: when you create something new, how it works is very important.
+But how it looks is no less important.
+That’s when I became interested in product design and interface creation.

-I got into photoshop for creating phone skins, websites, and concept interfaces.
-It was a passion to improve everything around that you could see and touch.
-Then this passion became my first job in 2010.
+I got into Photoshop to create phone skins, websites, and concept interfaces.
+It was a passion for improving everything around me that you could see and touch.
+Over time, this passion became my first job in 2010.

 What does a typical day look like?

-I am an early morning person.
-Typically, in the summertime, it starts at around 6 am.
+I am an early riser.
+In summer, my day usually starts around 6 a.m.
 Every morning, I make black tea, water my plants, take a shower, read the news, and check my to-do list.
-Then on my way to work, I like listening to podcasts or interviews with great people.
+On my way to work, I like listening to podcasts or interviews with inspiring people.

-I start a workday by reviewing my tasks.
-I collaborate very closely with our product and engineering teams.
-I usually have several meetings to talk shop and our processes and planning.
-I so love diving in pixels on the work for the rest time.
-A good day for me is the day I did something better.
+I start my workday by reviewing tasks.
+I collaborate closely with product and engineering teams and usually have several meetings to discuss processes and planning.
+For the rest of the time, I love diving into pixels and focused design work.
+A good day for me is a day when I’ve made something better.

-After I finish work, I spend my evenings at home reading and watching.
+After work, I spend my evenings at home reading or watching something.

 What’s your workstation setup?